oscdoctest/Qi-Docs/docs/Quick_Start.rst

 retrieve data from streams.
 These methods can be used in a large number of circumstances.

-Several things that all of the read methods share is that each acts against a specified stream and each requires one or more indexes upon which to act.
+One common characteristic shared by the read methods is that they each act against a specified stream and each requires one or more indexes upon which to act.